SumsMystic/website-projects/README.md

 ---

-## 🌐 My First Project: LinguaLink
+## 🌐 My First Project: MultiLangSetu

-**LinguaLink** is a responsive and user-friendly web application that enables users to translate text into multiple languages using the Google Translate API.
+**MultiLangSetu** is a responsive and user-friendly web application that enables users to translate text into multiple languages using the Google Translate API.

 ### 🔧 Features:
 - Select a source language and up to three target languages.